The Wire

 Tips

-August 9, 2022 | Laura King-Homan | safety, tips
+August 15, 2023 | Grant Schulte | safety, tips

 cybersecurity tips for students

-Digital safety should be top-of-mind no matter the age of the user.
+We asked an OPPD cybersecurity analyst to offer some cybersecurity tips for students as they head back the classroom.
+Digital safety should be top-of-mind, no matter the age of the user.

 Students 8 to 10 years old: Children in this group often have a cellphone.
 If they do not have a phone, or if you’ve removed access to technology, you should still manage the risks around them.
-A parent (or grandparent or caretaker) of a young person in the digital age is also a “digital parent,” and they are responsible for teaching their children how to live with technology responsibly.
+A parent (or grandparent or caretaker) of a young person in the digital age is also a “digital parent,” and they are responsible for teaching their children how to live responsibly with technology.

 Open communication